Everything Everywhere All at Once: Plot

-Evelyn's consciousness uncontrollably verse-jumps alongside Jobu's across bizarre and diverse universes.
-Jobu reveals she doesn't want to fight, but that instead, she has been searching for an Evelyn who can see, as she does, that nothing matters while killing the Evelyns that don't see as she does.
-She brings Evelyn to the everything bagel, explaining that she wants to use it to allow herself and Evelyn to truly die.
-Upon looking into the bagel, Evelyn is persuaded and acts nihilistically in her other universes, hurting those around her.
+Evelyn uncontrollably verse-jumps alongside Jobu across many bizarre and diverse universes.
+Jobu discloses she does not intend to fight, but that instead, she has been searching for an Evelyn who can see, as she does, that nothing matters.
+She teleports Evelyn to the Everything Bagel, divulging that she wants to use it to allow herself and Evelyn to truly die.
+Upon looking into the Bagel, Evelyn is initially persuaded, and behaves cruelly and nihilistically in her other universes, hurting those around her.

-As Evelyn is about to enter the bagel with Jobu, she pauses to listen to Waymond's pleas in her universe for everybody to stop fighting and to instead be kind even when life doesn't make sense.
-Evelyn has an existentialist epiphany and decides to follow Waymond's absurdist and humanist advice, using her multiverse powers to find what hurts those around her and brings them happiness.
+Just as Evelyn enters the Bagel with Jobu, she pauses to listen to Waymond's pleas in her universe for everybody to stop fighting and to instead practice kindness, even when life is senseless.
+Evelyn has an existentialist epiphany and decides to follow Waymond's absurdist and humanitarian advice, utilizing her multiverse powers to fight with empathy and bring happiness to those around her.
 In doing so, she repairs her damage in the other universes and neutralizes Alpha-Gong Gong and Jobu's fighters.
-In her home universe, Evelyn reconciles with Waymond, tells Gong Gong of Joy and Becky's relationship, and talks with Deirdre after Waymond convinces Deirdre to let them redo their taxes.
-Jobu decides to enter the bagel alone while, simultaneously in Evelyn's universe, Joy begs Evelyn to let her go.
-Evelyn tells Joy that even when nothing makes sense and even though she could be anywhere else in the multiverse, she would always want to be with Joy.
-Evelyn and the others save Jobu from the bagel, and Evelyn and Joy embrace.
+In her home universe, Evelyn reconciles with Waymond, accepts Joy and Becky's relationship and divulges it to Gong Gong, while Waymond convinces Deirdre to let them redo their taxes.
+Jobu decides to enter the Bagel alone as, simultaneously in Evelyn's universe, Joy pleads with Evelyn to let her go.
+Evelyn tells Joy that even when nothing makes sense and even though she could be anywhere else in the multiverse, she will always want to be with Joy.
+Evelyn and the others save Jobu from the Bagel, and Evelyn and Joy embrace.

-Some time later, with the family's relationships improved, they return to the IRS building to refile their taxes.
-As Deirdre talks, Evelyn's attention is momentarily drawn to her alternative selves and the multiverse before she grounds herself back in her home universe.
+Sometime later, with the family's relationships improved, they return to the IRS building to refile their taxes.
+As Deirdre talks, Evelyn's attention is momentarily drawn to her alternative selves, before she grounds herself back in her home universe.